Omeath railway station

-Omeath railway station was a railway station in County Louth, first opened by the Dundalk, Newry and Greenore Railway, which ran a service to the port at Greenore.
+Omeath railway station was a railway station in County Louth, it was opened as a part of the Dundalk, Newry and Greenore Railway.
+The rail ran a service to the port at Greenore.
 From Greenore, ferries ran to Holyhead in Wales, and onward trains to London Euston.
-The railway was absorbed by the London & North Western Railway.

-The station, which opened on 1 August 1876, finally closed on 1 January 1952.
+The station opened on 1 August 1876.
+In 1867 the railway was absorbed by the London & North Western Railway.
+The station finally closed on 1 January 1952.